AElfProject/AElf/docs/crosschain/setup.md

 message ReleaseSideChainCreationInput {
     aelf.Hash proposal_id = 1;
 }

+message SideChainCreatedEvent {
+    aelf.Address creator = 1;
+    int32 chainId = 2;
+}
 ```

 Once BP's have approved, the request will become releasable by the requestor.
+The Id of the newly created chain can be found in the **SideChainCreatedEvent** event.

 ### Procedure